 4. Create Accountability

-But, there’s a catch: you need to tell people who are supportive and won’t destroy your dreams into a thousand little pieces like your Inner Mean Girl does.
+Did you know you are more likely to achieve your goals if you tell others about them?
+But, there’s a catch: you need to tell people who are supportive and won’t destroy your dreams into a thousand little pieces like your inner critic does.

 The reason is simple: reaching your next goal requires you to do something you’ve never done before.
 And for that to happen, you must become the person who can achieve that goal.

 When I decided to launch my podcast, I had a coach and an accountability buddy keeping me on track.
 Could I have done it without them?
 Possibly.
 But it would have taken me so much longer.
 In fact, it took me two years just to get started.
 That’s how long I had been dreaming of having a podcast!